 I mostly want to talk about translation, but first, just because I love them, I have to quote these lines from one of the ‘death’ poems, ‘Before or After’:

 At something more than fourscore, till the big

 surprise kicks in and leaves me breathless, most surprises, though not unwelcome,

 are small.
 It is the small, the muted inconsequential, at this point that comes closest to real.

 About translation.
 Malouf’s first collection, Bicycle and other poems (UQP 1970) included a number of translations.
 I can’t quote from memory, but I remember the pleasure I found in the freshness of his versions of Horace: one of them mentions the early light glinting off milk churns put out beside a country road, and to me it felt that rural Queensland was being linked to classical Rome; and his translation of ‘carpe diem’ is a small miracle:

+Today's a rose.
 Let it blaze in your lapel.

 There’s a Horace translation in this book, and a Dante, and the one I want to talk about, ‘La Belle Hélène’, after ‘Sonnet pour Hélène’ by the 16th century French poet Pierre de Ronsard.
 This is not exactly an obscure poem: I found a website that gives the original French and at least ten translations (here, if you’re interested).

 A basic question about any translation is: why?
 Why this poem?
 Why include it in a collection of your own poems?
 Is it a technical exercise? is the translated poem one you love and simply want your readers to know about?
 Or does it provide a medium for you to express something of your own?